First Folio: Discoveries of previously unknown Folios

 In 2003, Anthony West identified a book previously thought to be a Second Folio in the collection of Craven Museum in Skipton, North Yorkshire, as a First Folio.
 It had been donated to the museum in 1936 by a local mill owner.
 This copy is missing its introductory pages and all the comedies.

 On 13 July 2006, a complete copy of the First Folio owned by Dr Williams's Library was auctioned at Sotheby's auction house.
 The book, which was in its original 17th-century binding, sold for £2,808,000, less than Sotheby's top estimate of £3.5 million.
 This copy is one of only about 40 remaining complete copies (most of the existing copies are incomplete); only one other copy of the book remains in private ownership.

 On 11 July 2008, it was reported that a copy stolen from Durham University, in 1998 had been recovered after being submitted for valuation at the Folger Shakespeare Library.
 News reports estimated the folio's value at anywhere from £250,000 in total for the First Folio and all the other books and manuscripts stolen (BBC News, 1998), up to $30 million (The New York Times, 2008).
 Although the book, once the property of John Cosin, the Bishop of Durham, was returned to the library, it had been mutilated and was missing its cover and title page.
 The folio was returned to public display on 19 June 2010 after its 12-year absence.
 Fifty-three-year-old Raymond Scott received an eight-year prison sentence for handling stolen goods, but was acquitted of the theft itself.
 A July 2010 BBC programme about the affair, Stealing Shakespeare, portrayed Scott as a fantasist and petty thief.
 In 2012, Scott killed himself in his prison cell.

 In November 2014, a previously unknown First Folio was found in a public library in Saint-Omer, Pas-de-Calais, France, where it had lain for 200 years.
 Confirmation of its authenticity came from Eric Rasmussen of the University of Nevada, Reno, one of the foremost authorities on Shakespeare.
 The title page and introductory material are missing.
 The name "Neville", written on the first surviving page, may indicate that it once belonged to Edward Scarisbrick, who fled England due to anti-Catholic repression, attended the Jesuit Saint-Omer College, and was known to use that alias.

-In March 2016, Christie's announced that a previously unrecorded copy once owned by 19th-century collector Sir George Augustus Shuckburgh-Evelyn would be auctioned on 25 May 2016.
+In March 2016, Christie's announced that a previously unrecorded copy once owned by 19th-century collector Sir George Shuckburgh-Evelyn would be auctioned on 25 May 2016.
 According to the Antiques Trade Gazette, an American collector paid £1,600,000 for it; the buyer also successfully bid on copies of the second, third and fourth folios.

-In April 2016, another new discovery was announced: a First Folio found in Mount Stuart House on the Isle of Bute, Scotland.
+In April 2016, another new discovery was announced: a First Folio found in Mount Stuart House on the Isle of Bute, Scotland, that originally belonged to Isaac Reed.
 It was authenticated by Emma Smith of Oxford University.
-The Folio originally belonged to Isaac Reed.
+Smith has cautioned about overstating the importance of the First Folio.